realAndi/Covid19-Tracker/README.md

 Simply join a voice channel as an admin and type !cv cases.
 Feel free to type !cv help to view all commands.

+# Why is your code so sloppy?
+I am extremely new to Javascript so I am still unfamiliar with how anything works.
+Coming from just Java, C# and C++, this feels a little different.
+As for my bad programming practices, I plan on fixing everything in the near future, this was just something to teach myself!

 # Where are the stats coming from?
 https://corona.lmao.ninja/all